Julie H. Ferguson

 I have experienced every aspect of Canadian publishing — commercial and self-publication, print and electronic publishing, as well as print-on-demand.
 My first non-fiction book, Through a Canadian Periscope; the Story of the Canadian Submarine Service (Dundurn) appeared in 1995.
 My second, Deeply Canadian: New Submarines for a New Millennium (Beacon Publishing), was released in the fall of 2000 electronically (commercial) and in print, and was re-released in a revised second edition in 2014.
 Sing a New Song: Portraits of Canada’s Crusading Bishops, followed in 2006, also from Dundurn.
 James Douglas: the Father of BC is my first young adult biography, again from Dundurn (2009), and my second to be selected for "Books for Everybody.
 My publisher, Dundurn, re-released Periscope in celebration of the centenary of the Canadian Submarine Service in 2014.

 Since early 2001, I have chosen to self-publish (Beacon Publishing) some of my other books using print-on-demand (only once), a short-run printer, an online service (Blurb.com), and in-house.
-This has resulted in two books and five mini-guides for writers, speakers, and teachers, one for a health authority, six family legacy books and thirty photo portfolios of my travels.
+This has resulted in two books and five mini-guides for writers, speakers, and teachers, one for a health authority, eight family legacy books and thirty-one photo portfolios of my travels.

 I'm not only a successful author, but also an accomplished professional speaker and trainer who has instructed for Vancouver Community College and the Surrey Writers' School.
 I have also spoken at writers' and teachers' conferences throughout western Canada, including the Surrey International Writers’ Conference nine years running.
 My many presentations include Pitching Articles in a Cold Climate, Crafting Irresistible Query Letters that Result in Publication, Book Magic: Turning Writers into Published Authors, and Raising Your Online Presence: Building Your Visibility and Tribe Before Publication

-Currently, I am a member of The Penticton Photography Club and OWL.
-I have also previously belonged to the International Travel Writers Alliance, BC Association of Travel Writers, the Federation of BC Writers, the Canadian Association of Professional Speakers, Photoclub Vancouver, and the Travel Media Association of Canada.
+Currently, I am a member of OWL and the Penticton Photography Club.
+I have also belonged to the International Travel Writers Alliance, the Federation of BC Writers, the Canadian Association of Professional Speakers, Photoclub Vancouver, and the Travel Media Association of Canada.

 ...from inspiration to publication!™